 Soft and chewy vegan pumpkin oatmeal cookies are a great way to use up leftover pumpkin puree.
-The added cinnamon and pumpkin spice make these cookies the perfect fall-flavored treat.
-Add chocolate chips, dried fruit or your favorite chopped nuts.
-This one-bowl vegan oatmeal cookie recipe is easy-to-make and excellent for snack time, bake sales, and family dessert!
+The added cinnamon and pumpkin pie spice make these cookies the perfect fall-flavored treat.
+Add chocolate chips, dried fruit, or your favorite chopped nuts.

 Last year I made my vegan pumpkin banana bread as a family fall treat.